motif-project/motif-node-docker/readme.md

-# BitDSM Deployment Guide
+# Motif Deployment Guide

-This guide provides instructions on how to deploy the BitDSM application using Docker and Docker Compose.
+This guide provides instructions on how to deploy the Motif application using Docker and Docker Compose.

 ## Prerequisites